pprunty/pprunty.github.io/posts/--07-creator-journey.md

 ---
-title: "Launching My YouTube and TikTok Content Creator Journey"
+title: "On Launching My YouTube and TikTok Content Creator Journey"
 date: "2024-07-20"
 image: "/images/projects/jigsaw-presents-logo-opt.WEBP"
 description: "Exploring my journey starting out as a content creator on YouTube and TikTok."